Why am I getting an error message 'cannot connect to p2p network'?

 5) Quit and restart Exodus.
-When Exodus starts up the first time it uses a standard web page internet connection to check outside services for any assets were sent to you.
+When Exodus starts up the first time, it uses a standard web page internet connection to check outside services for any assets that were sent to you.
 This is a one-time check on startup so it typically catches anything Exodus missed while it was closed.
-Keep in mind that although this may work to verify deposits quickly it is a one-time shot - after it catches the deposits, if you have not fixed your network issues, you will have to quit and restart again in order for Exodus to catch new payments.
+Keep in mind that although this may work to verify deposits quickly, it is a one-time shot after it catches the deposits; if you have not fixed your network issues, you will have to quit and restart again in order for Exodus to catch new payments.

 Check Your Router Settings